 "Eureka," I yelled, jumping in the air and chasing after the Poké Ball.
 "I have my first Pokémon!"

 Boom!
-I fished my Poké Ball out of the river, and within an hour, I had an arsenal of Pokémon under my belt.
+I fished my Poké Ball out of the river and, within an hour, I had an arsenal of Pokémon under my belt.
 The dream was coming alive.
-I'd evolved from a meager person into a trainer.
+I'd evolved from a meagre person into a trainer.
 And there was only one logical step to take next: I had to go and claim a gym.
-But to do that, I needed to stock up, get candy for my Pokémon, and press the refresh button.
+But to do that, I needed to stock up, get candy for my Pokémon and press the refresh button.
 I needed a PokéStop.
 So I headed to the nearest one.

 I was ready to take on the gym.
 It was high time for me to claim what's rightfully mine, so I took a deep breath and burst through the door.

-I span out, past the badminton courts, the beta trainers, and straight up to the home of the beef cakes: the alphas.
-In this, the amphitheater that would decide my destiny, I started calling people out.
+I span out, past the badminton courts, the beta trainers and straight up to the home of the beef cakes: the alphas.
+In this, the amphitheatre that would decide my destiny, I started calling people out.

 At least I still had my eggs.
 I must have walked 5km by now.